By Tim Lambert

 1630 Brick or stone houses are becoming common.
 They are replacing wooden ones.

-1680 Furniture is much more ornate with inlaying, veneering and lacquering.
-The rich have new types of furniture such as bookcases and chest of drawers.
+1680 Furniture is much more ornate with inlaying, veneering, and lacquering.
+The rich have new types of furniture such as bookcases and chests of drawers.
 By now even poor people usually have glass windows and chimneys.
-However some poor families still live in one room.
+However, some poor families still live in one room.

 1750 Rich people have very comfortable upholstered furniture.
 Furniture for the rich is beautifully decorated.
 Poor people continue to live in simple houses with very simple furniture.